ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 h3 schedule-pentest '{"agent_name": "my-agent", "op_name": "Scheduled via CLI and launched by agent"}'
 ```

+In a minute or so you should see the agent kick off the NodeZero Launch Script for the newly
+created pentest.

-Note in this case we're using `h3 schedule-pentest` as opposed to `h3 run-pentest`, because `run-pentest`
+> Note in this case we're using `h3 schedule-pentest` as opposed to `h3 run-pentest`, because `run-pentest`
 would automatically download and run NodeZero itself, whereas `schedule-pentest` only
 creates the pentest, thereby letting the agent be the one to download and run NodeZero.

-In a minute or so you should see the agent kick off the NodeZero Launch Script for the newly
-created pentest.
 You can monitor the agent process by tailing the log:

 ```shell
 tail -f /tmp/my-agent.log
 ```

 The NodeZero Launch Script will download and run the NodeZero Docker container
-on the local machine, just as if you had copy+pasted the `curl` command from the Web Portal.
+on the local machine, just as if you had copy+pasted the `curl` command from the Portal.

 You can view the newly created pentest via: